DID YOU KNOW?

 Keep checking back to this page to see how we’re progressing against our goals as we update on our achievements.

-In 2019, we announced our next generation Kellogg’s® Better Days global commitments, designed to drive positive change for people and the planet by the end of 2030.
+In 2022, we announced our global Better Days promise to advance sustainable and equitable access to food by addressing the intersection of wellbeing, hunger, sustainability, and equity, diversity and inclusion (ED&I) for 3 billion people by the end of 2030.
 See more here on our new commitments.